Quantum Riemannian geometry of quantum projective spaces: Abstract

 \section{Abstract}

 We study the quantum Riemannian geometry of quantum projective spaces of any dimension.
-In particular we compute the Riemann and Ricci tensors, using previously introduced quantum metrics and quantum Levi-Civita connections.
+In particular, we compute the Riemann and Ricci tensors using previously introduced quantum metrics and quantum Levi-Civita connections.
 We show that the Riemann tensor is a bimodule map and derive various consequences of this fact.
 We prove that the Ricci tensor is proportional to the quantum metric, giving a quantum analogue of the Einstein condition, and compute the corresponding scalar curvature.
-Along the way we also prove several results for various objects related to those mentioned here.